dawaltconley/mt3/epk.md

 ## Bio

-Just the right balance of bark and bite.
+Something to bark and bite about.
 The project started with the release of Temper Tantrum, written together by Robert and Dylan during their time at Wesleyan University.
-Since moving to New York, the band has added Aidan and Henry.
-Musically, they take inspiration from the alternative bands of the 90s and 00s — but not enough to consider the band simply nostalgic; they’ve incorporated elements of punk, indie, folk, and post-hardcore to create a genre mash of indie trash.
-They write songs about malcontent in society and themselves and geek out whenever they can do something in an alternative time signature.
+Since moving to New York, the band has added Aidan and Henry and developed a fuller, heavier sound.
+They take inspiration from the alternative music of the 90s and 00s, incorporating elements of punk, indie, folk, and post-hardcore into a genre mash of indie trash.
+They write songs about social and personal unrest that flirt with odd forms and time signatures, without ever abandoning the singer-songwriter roots of Temper Tantrum.

 ## Band Members